CowsauceDev/Circles-of-Sorcery/README.md

 > Jester | @cowsauce#6969 on Discord, @sauceofcow on Twitter
 > Kilo | Anonymous
 > Vulturethera | Anonymous

-## Getting Started

-> 1) Download the mod from the releases section to the left or from [Curseforge](https://www.curseforge.com/minecraft/mc-mods/circles-of-sorcery).
-> 2) Install MCForge 1.16 Recommended from [here](http://files.minecraftforge.net/).
-> 3) Drag the mod .jar file into your Mods folder and launch the game!
-> 4) Visit the [Wiki](https://github.com/CowsauceDev/circlesofsorcery/wiki) or drop a Book and Quil into a body of Infused Neptis ingame to unlock all the arcane secrets of the world of Sorcery.

 ## Legal
 Please refer to the [License](https://github.com/CowsauceDev/Circles-of-Sorcery/blob/main/LICENSE.md) for legal information.